travelgateX/documentation-site/content/travelgatex/release-notes/breaking-changes.md

 - Removal of `expireDate` from `Supplement`.
 Reason: Incorrect date format..
 Deprecated on 2018-02-28.**To be removed soon**.
 - Removal of `token` from `HotelOptionSearch`.
 Reason: .
 Deprecated on 2019-02-05.**To be removed soon**.
 - Removal of `loadFile` from `HotelXMutation`.
 Reason: .
 Deprecated on 2018-06-06.**To be removed soon**.
+- Removal of `ratios` from `StatsData`.
+Reason: Added hits fields to be able to calculate ratios at client side..
+Deprecated on 2019-04-08.Expected removal on 2019-07-07.
+- Removal of `cache` from `OperationDetailed`.
+Reason: Added new field trafficType..
+Deprecated on 2019-04-03.Expected removal on 2019-07-02.
+{{% / release-notes-container %}}
+### 2019-04-08
+{{% release-notes-container type="d"%}}
+- Deprecated `ratios` from `StatsData`.
+Reason: Added hits fields to be able to calculate ratios at client side..
+Expected removal on 2019-07-07 .
+{{% / release-notes-container %}}
+### 2019-04-03
+{{% release-notes-container type="d"%}}
+- Deprecated `cache` from `OperationDetailed`.
+Reason: Added new field trafficType..
+Expected removal on 2019-07-02 .
 {{% / release-notes-container %}}
 ### 2019-02-12
 {{% release-notes-container type="r"%}}